 You can determine your Medicare eligibility by calling the Social Security Administration, visiting your local Social Security office, or using Medicare’s Eligibility and Premium Calculator.

-This information can help determine if you are automatically enrolled in Part A and B. When to expect your Medicare card in the mail or if you need to sign up.
-It also provides estimated premium amounts so you can decide whether you wish to enroll in Part B.
+This information can help determine if you are automatically enrolled in Part A and B, when to expect your Medicare card in the mail, or if you need to sign up.
+It also provides estimated premium amounts to decide whether you wish to enroll in Part B.

 Examine your present medical coverage